 Laser therapy for cancer has emerged as a promising treatment option, offering a non-invasive alternative to traditional cancer treatments.
 Recent advancements in laser technology have significantly improved its precision, efficacy, and applications in oncology.
 This segment delves into the latest research and breakthroughs in laser technology for cancer treatment, discussing potential future applications and how they might revolutionize cancer care.

 Among the most exciting developments is Photoimmunotherapy (PIT), a novel approach that combines laser technology with immunotherapy.
-PIT specifically targets cancer cells without affecting the surrounding healthy cells, provoking a stronger immune response against tumors.
-Early clinical trials have shown promising results, particularly in treating hard-to-reach tumors.
+PIT specifically targets cancer cells without affecting the surrounding healthy cells, provoking a stronger immune response against tumours.
+Early clinical trials have shown promising results, particularly in treating hard-to-reach tumours.

 Looking ahead, the future of laser therapy in cancer care is bright, with ongoing research focusing on enhancing its specificity, reducing invasiveness, and increasing accessibility.
 Future applications may include the use of laser therapy for early cancer detection and monitoring, as well as its combination with other treatment modalities to improve efficacy.